-It’s Week 3 of the #sendcardsspreadlove challenge!
+It’s Week 3 Day 15 of the 2016 #sendcardsspreadlove challenge!
 This week’s posts are all about saying thank you, starting today with Ryan of Silver Mountain Solutions.
-On Wednesday, I’ll be sharing all my cards & I have a special giveaway to express my gratitude & on Friday, Sarah Schwartz of The Paper Chronicles joins us.
+On Wednesday I’ll be sharing all my cards and I have a special giveaway to express my gratitude, and on Friday Sarah Schwartz of The Paper Chronicles joins us.

 Here’s a brief recap of Week 1:

 - Week 1 challenge, instructions & prompts graphic [Day 1]

 - BIG LIST of reasons to send cards [Day 1]

 - Resources on what to write [Day 3]